"Sarre." The four winds of the ancient world rolled her name around their mouths, tasting it on their tongues.

 "Her face is pure, like melting snowflakes," the North Wind would scream.

-"Her eyes shine like deep blue lanterns," the West Wind would muse.
+"Her eyes shine like deep blue lanterns," the West Wind would whisper.

 "Her laughter lifts even the bones of the earth," the South Wind would chuckle.